mnegoitescu/notes/note/2025-2-english.md

 [^tetrameter]: Iambic tetrameter is a poetic meter featuring ten iambs (an unstressed syllable followed by a stressed one) per line.
 This is type of meter is commonly used in English poetry, alongside iambic <u>penta</u>meter (five iambs).

 ### Samuel Taylor Coleridge
+Samuel Taylor Coleridge (1772 -- 1834) was an English poet, considered, alongside William Wordsworth, one of the initiators of the Romantic poetry movement in Britain.
+Some of his most famous works include the poems written in collaboration with William Wordsworth in their volume _Lyrical Ballads_ (1798), as well as _Kubla Khan_ (written 1797 -- published 1816), and _Christabel_ (1816).

+### John Keats
+John Keats (1795 -- 1821) was an English poet born in London.
+He is best known for his 1819 series of odes, considered some of the best in English literature:

+* _Ode on Indolence_
+* _Ode on Melancholy_
+* _Ode on a Grecian Urn_
+* _Ode to Autumn_
+* _Ode to Psyche_
+* _Ode to a Nightingale_

+His works commonly feature references and allusions to Greek and Roman mythology, as well as ancient philosophy and way of life (s. [_Ode to a Grecian Urn_](#bibliography-and-sources), [_Ode to a Nightingale_](#bibliography-and-sources)).

 ### William Blake